 Multivariate datasets are common to all research areas: it is typical that experimental units are measured for (or questioned about) more than one variable at a time.
 This module covers the extension of univariate statistical techniques for continuous data to a multivariate setting and introduces methods designed specifically for multivariate data analysis (cluster analysis, principal component analysis, multidimensional scaling and factor analysis).

 This module provides a mathematical introduction to stochastic calculus in continuous time with applications to finance.
 Students will learn material in areas of mathematical analysis and probability theory.
 This knowledge will be used to derive expressions for prices of derivatives in financial markets under uncertainty.

-Generalised Linear and Additive Models - 15 credits
+Generalised Linear Models - 15 credits